ably77/DCOS-Kafka-Performance/README.md

 - Number of Records: 20M
 - Record Size: 10 bytes
 - Throughput: 5M (Set arbitrarily high to "max out")
+- Ack: 1 write
+	- This allows Kafka to acknowledge 1 write only and let the remaining 2 replicas write in the background
+- Buffer Memory: 67108864 (default)
+- Batch Size: 8196 (default)
+- Compression Type: None
+	- Can set to options: none, lz4, gzip, snappy

 Output of the test should look similar to below:
 ```